 Incarcerated persons shall not cut names, numbers, or other designs into their hair.
-Incarcerated persons shall not manipulate their hair into any style, including but not limited to braids, ponytails, cornrows, or twists, that could facilitate the concealment and movement of contraband and weapons.
+Incarcerated persons, with a history of contraband concealment, shall not manipulate their hair into any style, including but not limited to braids, ponytails, cornrows, or twists, that could facilitate the concealment and movement of contraband and weapons.